usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Single-factor cryptographic device authenticators encapsulate a secret key that is unique to the device and SHALL NOT be exportable (i.e., it cannot be removed from the device).
 The authenticator operates by signing a challenge nonce presented through a direct computer interface (e.g., a USB port).
 Although cryptographic devices contain software, they differ from cryptographic software authenticators in that all embedded software is under control of the CSP or issuer and that the entire authenticator is subject to all applicable FIPS 140 requirements at the AAL being authenticated.

-The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
+The secret key and its algorithm SHALL provide at least the minimum security length specified in the latest revision of [SP 800-131A](#SP800-131A) (112 bits as of the date of this publication).
 The challenge nonce SHALL be at least 64 bits in length.
 Approved cryptography SHALL be used.

 Single-factor cryptographic device authenticators SHOULD require a physical input (e.g., the pressing of a button) in order to operate.
 This provides defense against unintended operation of the device, which might occur if the endpoint to which it is connected is compromised.